sdegutis/90s.dev/site/public/technical/architecture.md

 import "/os/fs/net/someuser/foo.js"   // runs it in the current web worker
 ```

-*Note:* To re-execute a file, add a cache busting query string.

 But as a convention, apps end with `.app.js` so that apps like [filer](/os/#sys/apps/filer.app.js)
 are able to tell them apart from libraries and launch them when you click them.